 Experience and expertise: Ian Miller co-founded Specialty Fashion Group in 1993 and was Managing Director until October 2003.
 Ian has over 35 years of retailing experience.
-Ian was an executive director from 1993 until 1 January 2007 when he moved to being a nonexecutive director.
+Ian was an executive director from 1993 until 1 January 2007 when he became a non-executive director.